OpenObservability/OpenMetrics/specification/OpenMetrics.md

 Line feed, '\n' (0x0A) -> literally '\n' (Bytecode 0x5c 0x6e)
 Double quotes -> '\"' (Bytecode 0x5c 0x22)
 Backslash -> '\\' (Bytecode 0x5c 0x5c)

+You SHOULD NOT use a backslash before other characters, as they do not escape.
+'\\a' SHOULD be used instead of the equivialent '\a' for example.

 #### Numbers